raspberrypilearning/solar-system-simulator/en/quiz1/question_2.md

   --- feedback ---

   Close!
-This will print the whole dictionary — you just want to print the value stored with the 'height' key.
+This will print the whole dictionary — you just want to print the value stored with the `height` key.

   --- /feedback ---